Explore UCD

 Curricular information is subject to change.

-What is the nature of the human mind?
-How are thought and consciousness related to one’s brain and body?
-How do we know that what we experience is real rather than a convincing simulation or illusion?
-These foundational questions in the philosophy of mind have returned to the fore in the context of modern ‘machine learning’ systems.
-These create the possibility of artificially intelligent agents (‘AI’) that aim to replicate various aspects of human thought and behaviour.
+What is the nature of the mind?
+How are thought and consciousness related to the brain and body?
+How do we know that what we experience is real rather than a convincing illusion or simulation?
+These foundational questions in the philosophy of mind have returned to the fore in the context of modern machine-learning or ‘AI’ systems.
+Such systems create the possibility of artificially intelligent agents that aim to replicate or replace various aspects of human thought and behaviour.

-This module will provide an introduction to these debates by examining foundational issues in the philosophy of mind concerning the nature of thought, consciousness and intelligence, and how these apply to current AI technologies such as autonomous vehicles and Large Language Models (LLMs).
-While the focus will be on philosophical theories, such as mind–brain identity, psychophysical supervenience, functionalism and mental representation, we will use AI as a test case to explore and advance our understanding of the nature of mind in general.
+This module will provide an introduction to these debates by examining foundational issues in the philosophy of mind concerning the nature of thought, consciousness and intelligence, and how they apply to current AI technologies such as autonomous vehicles and Large Language Models (LLMs).
+Though the focus will be on philosophical theories, such as mind–brain identity, psychophysical supervenience, functionalism and mental representation, we will explore AI as a test case to help sharpen and advance our understanding of the mind.

-Note: No prior knowledge of AI systems or philosophy of mind is required or assumed.
-The module will require some use of AI systems, for which instruction will be provided, including for assessment purposes in accordance with academic integrity guidelines.
+Note: No prior knowledge of AI systems is required or assumed, though the module will require the use of some AI systems, including for assessment purposes, for which guidance will be given.

 May be taken as part of the Philosophy of Mind and Science structured elective.
 For details, go to https://www.ucd.ie/students/registration/structuredelectives/philosophyofmindandscience/